Why I Came Back To Gerald Edelman

-Carl Lundberg is a Partner at Gerald Edelman (GE) and Gerald Edelman Deal Advisory.
-Carl specialises in corporate finance and leads GE’s dedicated team.
+Carl Lundberg is a Partner at Gerald Edelman (GE) specialising in corporate finance and leads GE’s dedicated team.
 After joining GE to complete his training contact, Carl moved to a ‘Big 4’ firm, before returning to GE and working his way up to become a partner.

 Learn more about Carl’s career journey and his experience at GE.